Global Convention

 What is the Global Convention?

-The Global Convention is the first of its kind in the United Nations on higher education with a global scope, and complements the five UNESCO regional conventions on the recognition of higher education qualifications.
+The Global Convention is the first of its kind within the United Nations, focusing on higher education with a global scope.
+It complements the five UNESCO regional conventions on the recognition of higher education qualifications.

-Built on the existing regional conventions, the Global Convention creates a framework for fair, transparent and non-discriminatory recognition of higher education qualifications.
-The novelty of the Global Convention is that it opens the space for inter-regional academic mobility, and puts into place universal principles for improving recognition practices.
+Built on existing regional conventions, the Global Convention establishes a framework for the fair, transparent, and non-discriminatory recognition of higher education qualifications.
+The novelty of the Global Convention lies in its opening of space for inter-regional academic mobility and the establishment of universal principles for enhancing recognition practices.

-Under certain conditions, the Convention is open for countries that wish to be committed to its text.
+Under certain conditions, the Convention is open to countries that wish to be committed to its text.

 Global Convention is designed to facilitate academic mobility between regions.
-It mainly benefits people who are seeking recognition of their qualifications in a different region to their home region, for either accessing higher education or continuing their studies.
+It primarily benefits individuals seeking recognition of their qualifications in a region other than their home region, for either accessing higher education or continuing their studies.

-For example, it becomes easier for a student to have their high school diploma recognized in another region in order to pursue his/her studies there.
-It also facilitates options for a student who wants to complete a degree in other country based on studies that he/she started elsewhere.
+For example, it becomes easier for a student to have their high school diploma recognised in another region, allowing them to pursue their studies there.
+It also facilitates options for a student who wants to complete a degree in another country based on studies that a student started elsewhere.

-The Global Convention also provides platforms for national authorities to collaborate across borders and regions to develop better tools and practices for the recognition of higher education qualifications.
+The Global Convention also provides platforms for national authorities to collaborate across borders and regions, developing better tools and practices for the recognition of higher education qualifications.

 What exactly is UNESCO’s role?

-UNESCO is the only United Nations agency with a mandate in higher education and serves as a global platform for discussion on the recognition of higher education qualifications and the promotion of academic mobility.
+UNESCO is the only United Nations agency with a mandate in higher education.
+It serves as a global platform for discussion on the recognition of higher education qualifications and the promotion of academic mobility.

-The new Convention is part of UNESCO’s technical support to review higher education strategies and policies in countries that decide to be committed to its text.
-The aim of this support is to improve equitable access to quality higher education and enhance mobility and accountability.
+The new Convention is part of UNESCO’s technical support for reviewing higher education strategies and policies in countries that choose to commit to its text.
+This support aims to improve equitable access to quality higher education and enhance mobility and accountability.

 How will the Convention contribute to more inclusive higher education systems?